-- Net state aid for fiscal year 2024 is expected to exceed \$12.8 million. - The Town enters fiscal year 2024 with the following financial reserves: - Certified free cash of nearly \$2.6 million; - General stabilization funds of approximately \$2.0 million; and - Capital and other stabilization funds of approximately \$0.7 million. - Inflation is expected to affect the Town in a number of areas including increased capital acquisition costs and operating expenses. - The Town's real estate tax base is made up predominantly of residential taxes, which in 2024 is approximately 82% of the entire property tax levy.
+- Net state aid for fiscal year 2025 is expected to exceed \$14.1 million. - The Town enters fiscal year 2025 with the following financial reserves: - Certified free cash of nearly \$2.6 million; - General stabilization funds of nearly \$2.4 million; and - Capital and other stabilization funds of over \$0.8 million. - Inflation appears to be stabilizing; however, many of the Town's recurring costs have increased significantly over the past several fiscal years.
+These higher costs are primarily concentrated in higher capital acquisition costs, higher borrowing costs, higher transportation and energy expenses. - The Town's real estate tax base is made up predominantly of residential taxes, which in 2025 is approximately 81% of the entire property tax levy.
 In addition, Chapter 580 of the Acts of 1980, more commonly referred to as Proposition 2 1⁄2, limits the Town's ability to increase taxes in any one year by more than 2 1⁄2% of the previous year's tax levy.
 The Town typically taxes at or near its levy limit.

-The above items were considered when the Town accepted its budget for fiscal year 2024 at its May 2023 Annual Town Meeting.
-The Town set its fiscal year 2024 property tax rate on November 15, 2023.
+The above items were considered when the Town accepted its budget for fiscal year 2025 at its May 2024 Annual Town Meeting.
+The Town set its fiscal year 2025 property tax rate on October 31, 2024.